 - If the required part of the answer appears in the response in a more highly modified form, the response may be promptable.
 For instance, Hamiltonian path would be promptable for William Rowan Hamilton (if the question referenced Hamiltonian paths) and German chancellor would be promptable for Germany (if the question referenced the chancellorship).

-- In the case of questions that specifically ask for a shared first or last name by giving clues about different people who have borne it, the full name of any referenced person will be acceptable (even if the people are relatives).
+- In the case of questions that specifically ask for a shared name (given name, family name, or surname) by giving clues about different people who have borne it, the full name of any referenced person will be acceptable (even if the people are relatives).
 Note that this does not apply to questions asking for a specific person, even if the last name is the only part of the answer that is required.

 - In all cases, for a related response to be accepted or prompted, it must be relevant to the question (in the sense of providing the name of a topic referenced by the question).

 - For a related response to be accepted or prompted, it must be an accurate version of the topic’s name.
 For instance, if a question about Lord Byron referenced Byronic heroes, a response of Byronesque hero would be rejected.

 - For a related response to be accepted or prompted, it must contain a modified form of the entirety of the required portion of the answer.
 For instance, Daniel Shays is neither acceptable nor promptable for Shays’s Rebellion (but Shays’s Rebellion could be acceptable for Daniel Shays).

 - Correctly pronounced responses are always acceptable.
 For non-English responses, that may involve either a correct pronunciation in the foreign language or a correct pronunciation of a standard English form (e.g., lohdz, lahdz, and wooch are acceptable for the Polish city of Łódź).